-Production Term: Most important one, It has an interaction between turbulent fluctuation which is Reynolds Stress times the mean velocity gradient, So the turbulence extracts the energy from the mean flow.
+Production Term: Most important one, has an interaction between turbulent fluctuation which is Reynolds Stress times the mean velocity gradient, So the turbulence extracts the energy from the mean flow.
 So if there is no mean flow gradient, then there would be no turbulence.
 Meaning there would be no production of turbulence.

 Dissipation Term: Here we have molecular viscosity times velocity gradient square.
 This term takes out the energy.
 It dissipates energy into heat.

-Molecular Diffusion Term: This term is the classical gradient diffusion or laminar diffusion term which is viscosity time gradient of turbulent kinetic energy.
+Molecular Diffusion Term: This term is the classical gradient diffusion or laminar diffusion term which is the viscosity time gradient of turbulent kinetic energy.